ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/data_analysis/08-integration.md

 ```

 ## Scale data and run PCA
-Once integration features have been identified, we can scale the data and run the PCA.
+Once integration features have been identified, we can scale the data and run the PCA, which is required for finding the integration anchors.

 ```r
 experiment.split <- lapply(experiment.split,function(sce){